Insta360Develop/CameraSDK-iOS/README.md

 ## <a name="Connection" />Connection</a>

-You can get the wifi name and password through Bluetooth's INSCamerasdSDK，You can get the wifi name and password through the Bluetooth INSCamerasdSDK, you can refer to the code in sample
+You can get the wifi name and password through Bluetooth's INSCamerasdSDK, And you can refer to the code in sample
 ```Swift
 /// Global Bluetooth management object,
 let bluetoothManager = INSBluetoothManager()